sosie-js/python-dia/README.md

 #move files from network into Nework and remove network, it

-2) Then pythondia installation can be done
+2) Then pythondia installation can be done either

--from pip (complicated with dia)
+a) from pip (complicated with dia)

 python3 --version gives ; Python 3.x.y , replace x with your numer in the following script: